 I am tempted to put “Part 1” at the end of the title because I’m sure there are more, but since I have no intention of writing any more of this series at the moment, I’ll leave it.
 If you report your gremlin’s sneaky tricks in the comments or privately, I will add to the […]Read More »

 This is part 3 of a series about confidence.
 In Part 1 of this series, I talked about meaningfulness.
 In Part 2, I talked about security.
 The introductory section is repeated so you don’t have to read them in any particular order.
 Or, listen to the whole series here: Jo VanEvery, Academic Career Guide · Managing your […]Read More »

-That’s one of those faux-medical terms for a very real thing: you feel like you don’t really belong, you aren’t really qualified, and at any moment someone is going to find out and your whole life will come crashing down.
-It’s related to perfectionism in that it’s about not believing you are good enough.
-It prevents […]Read More »
+Jo VanEvery, Academic Career Guide · Do you suffer from imposter syndrome?
+That’s one of those faux-medical terms for a Very Real Thing.
+You feel like you don’t really belong, you aren’t really qualified, and at any moment someone is going to find out and your whole life will come crashing down.
+It’s related to perfectionism […]Read More »

-I bet you were a straight A student.
+Jo VanEvery, Academic Career Guide · Why being a straight A student isn’t necessarily a good thing I bet you were a straight A student.
 You got lots of praise for being a straight A student.
 You’ve lived your life thinking being a straight A student is a good thing.
 It’s not.
-It encourages all or nothing thinking: If you aren’t going to get an A, it’s not worth doing at all.
-It […]Read More »
+It encourages all […]Read More »

 How do you react if someone suggests you put less time and effort into your teaching preparation?
 Or, be stricter about office hours?
 What about the phrase “good enough”?
 What does that say to you?
 Confusing excellence with perfection As Kerry Ann Rocquemore pointed out in her excellent blog series on perfectionism.
 Many times people […]Read More »